appfromjarabah/XQPSA/README.md

 <h1 align='center'><img src='./images/logo.svg' width='350px'></h1>

-* A desktop application is developed using the [Pygame framework](https://www.pygame.org).
+* A desktop application is developed using [PyGame](https://www.pygame.org) framework.

 * The application allows users to choose the problem from a 4-queen problem to a 13-queen problem (10 cases), then display all possible solutions (queens locations) on the chessboard.

-* The application displays all solutions for all cases at the same time (about 5s while preparing the chessboard).
+* The application displays all solutions for all cases at the same time (about 2s while preparing the chessboard).

 * Cases solutions are stored into lists embedded with the application code lines.

-* We used the [OR-Tools Solution to The N-Queens Problem](https://developers.google.com/optimization) from Google to prepare the data of the cases' solutions.
+* We used the OR tools solution to the [N-Queens Problem](https://developers.google.com/optimization) from Google to prepare the data of the cases' solutions.

 <br>